LAST UPDATED: June 8, 2020 by Ryan M

 Regular olive oil is lower quality than genuine extra virgin olive oil.
 It is processed using chemicals and other additives, has a lighter color, has a more neutral flavor, and has an oleic acid level between 3% – 4%.

-Regular olive oil is the lower quality oil of the two.
-It is processed using chemicals and other additives.
-It generally has a lighter color, more neutral flavor, and oleic acid level between 3% – 4%.
-It’s a solid, all-purpose cooking oil with a smoke point of around 450 degrees Fahrenheit, which makes it best suited for low-temperature cooking.
+Regular olive oil is a solid all-purpose cooking oil with a smoke point of around 450 degrees Fahrenheit, which makes it best suited for low-temperature cooking.
 On a side note, peanut oil is superior to both olive oils for frying.

 - California is responsible for producing 99% of all olive oil made in the U.S.

 - One olive tree can produce around 1 gallon of oil every year for hundreds of years.